-Mallory Williams is an associate in the firm's Tax practice group.
+Mallory Williams is an associate in the firm's Private Wealth Services and Tax practice areas.

 Mallory received her J.D. from the University of Miami School of Law in 2016, where she graduated magna cum laude.
 While in law school, Mallory served on the executive board of the University of Miami Law Review, where she was an articles and comments editor.
 Additionally, Mallory served as a judicial intern to the Honorable Alicia Valle of the United States District Court for the South District of Florida.

 Prior to joining Gunster in 2017, Mallory received her LL.M. in Taxation with a Certificate in Estate Planning from Georgetown University Law Center, with distinction.
 During her time in the nation's capital, Mallory gained insight into complex tax matters, including planning for highly-compensated individuals; estate and trust administration; charitable planning; disability, insurance and benefit planning; and related corporate and partnership tax issues.

 - Georgetown University Law Center Graduate Tax Scholar, 100% tuition scholarship, 2016